eddyerburgh/notes/docs/computer-architecture/memory.md

 To support memory protection in virtual memory, the processor must:

 1. Offer at least two modes to indicate whether the running process is a user process or a supervisor process
-2. Provide a portion of processor state that a user process can read but not write (e.g., the TLB, the kernel mode bit, page table pointer).
+2. Provide a portion of processor state that a user process can read but not write (e.g. the TLB, the kernel mode bit, page table pointer).
 To write to this state the OS must use special instructions that can only run in supervisor mode.
 3. Provide a mode for the processor to switch between user mode and supervisor mode.
 User-to-supervisor switching is normally implemented with a system call exception, and supervisor-to-user switching is normally done using a special return instruction.

 {% cite P&H:ARM -l 459 %}